serkankas/HTML_CSS_Notes/README.md

 More information can be found in official [mozilla's link](https://developer.mozilla.org/en-US/docs/Web/CSS/display), feel free to check and learn more!

 > Chapter 11: Floats

+Float properties, makes the element put in html meanwhile the structure doesn't interrupt that much.
+It hard to explain, but it's easy when you see visually.
+Feel free to check [example](/env/L11/index.html).
+We add clear class to a div, to clear that float property. ~~You could see how the last line seperated from others.~~

+There is a section where we should take attention in [video](https://www.youtube.com/watch?v=OXGznpKZ_sA&t=11321s).
+That's a think I can't explain verbally.
+Watch ___until end___ of that section!

+> Chapter 12: Columns